lnbits/hardware-wallet/installer/README.md

   --boot-app0 "${HOME}/.arduino15/packages/esp32/hardware/esp32/2.0.17/tools/partitions/boot_app0.bin"
 ```

-Build and package the C6 target last.
-Its build switches the installed core to
+The Waveshare C6 target is **coming soon**.
+Developers can build and package it
-3.3.11:
+last; its build switches the installed core to 3.3.11:

 ```bash
 ./tools/build_firmware.sh \